Bundesliga club Stuttgart name Tim Walter as new head coach | DW | 20.05.2019

-Tim Walter is to take over as coach of Stuttgart at the beginning of the 2019-20.
+Tim Walter is to take over as coach of Stuttgart at the beginning of the 2019-20 campaign.
 The Swabians are to face second-division side Union Berlin to try to secure their place in the Bundesliga for next season.

-"Together we want to put a greater emphasis on working with our own youth players and Tim Walter brings with him a great deal of experience in this area," Hitlzlsperger said.
+"Together we want to put a greater emphasis on working with our own youth players and Tim Walter brings with him a great deal of experience in this area," Hitzlsperger said.

 For his part, the 43-year-old Walter, who prior to taking over at Kiel had worked in the youth programs at both Bayern Munich and Karlsruhe, said he was looking forward to being part of a "positive development" at the club, which has a long history, but has fallen on hard times in recent years.